How to single crochet for beginners step by step tutorial

 Uneven Row Edges

 Uneven edges usually come from missing the first or last stitch of a row.
+This is one of the most common challenges when learning how to single crochet, but it gets easier with practice.
 Place a stitch marker in the first and last stitch of each row while you are learning — it makes counting much easier.
 Our post on uneven crochet edges covers more solutions.

 Once you know how to single crochet, a ton of projects open up.
+One of the best things about learning how to single crochet for beginners is how quickly you can start making finished items.
 The stitch is dense and sturdy, which makes it perfect for:

 • Amigurumi — stuffed animals and toys use almost entirely single crochet in the round